lovetheory/nkc2/README.md

 nkc community project, version 2. currently under dev.

+# What it does
+- serve static files
+- render then serve .jade files
+- ...if paths are properly routed with express
+- RESTful apis forming a forum
+- based on ArangoDB
+- socket.io for real-time notifications

 # First steps
   1. Install Node.js for your system
   2. `git clone` this project, or extract from zip, to somewhere